coracle-social/zooid/README.md

 - `CONFIG` - where to store relay configuration files.
 Defaults to `./config`.
 - `MEDIA` - where to store blossom media files.
 Defaults to `./media`.
 - `DATA` - where to store databse files.
 Defaults to `./data`.
+- `API_HOST` - the hostname on which to expose the management API.
+If not set, the API is disabled.
+- `API_WHITELIST` - a comma-separated list of nostr hex pubkeys authorized to use the management API.
+Required when `API_HOST` is set.

 ## Configuration